 With the help of rehabilitative therapies and educational interventions, many people with hydrocephalus live with few limitations.

-Hospitals and voluntary organizations serving people with disabilities are good resources for emotional and practical support, as are doctors and nurses.
-Ask these resources to help you connect with other families who are coping with hydrocephalus.
+Hospitals and organizations serving people with disabilities are good resources for emotional and practical support, as are doctors and nurses.
+Ask for help connecting with other families who are coping with hydrocephalus.

-Adults living with hydrocephalus may find valuable information and support from organizations dedicated to hydrocephalus education and support, such as the Hydrocephalus Association.
+Adults living with hydrocephalus might find valuable information and support from organizations dedicated to hydrocephalus education and support, such as the Hydrocephalus Association.

 Should you be vaccinated against meningitis?